MicrosoftDocs/SupportArticles-docs/Microsoft365/compliance/retention/cannot-manage-disposition-reviews.md

 ---
 title: The remote server returned an error (401) Rbac check failed when you manage disposition of data
-description: Fixes an issue in which you can't manage disposition reviews from Records Management because you don't have sufficient permission.
+description: Fixes an issue in which you can't manage disposition reviews from Microsoft Purview Records Management because you don't have sufficient permission.
 author: v-charloz
 ms.author: v-chazhang
 manager: dcscontentpm